 https://example.com/blog/seo-tips

-Search engines like Google use URLs to understand the content of a page.
-A clean and optimized slug can improve your rankings and click-through rate.
+Search engines use URLs to understand page content.
+A clean and optimized slug can improve rankings and increase click-through rates.

 Good Slugs: